Skip to main content

 Medical Care and Your 8- to 12-Month-Old

-As your baby becomes more independent and mobile, your questions for your child's doctor may have more to do with bumps, bruises, and behavior than with anything else.
+As your baby becomes more independent and mobile, your questions for your doctor may focus more on bumps, bruises, and behavior than anything else.

-Your doctor will see a baby twice for routine well baby visits during this period, once at 9 months and again at 12 months.
+The doctor will see your baby twice for routine well-child visits during this period, at 9 months and again at 12 months.

-If you have missed any immunizations, or if there's a problem that needs special attention, other visits may be scheduled.
+If your baby has missed any vaccines, or if there's a problem that needs special attention, other visits may be scheduled.

-The well-baby visits at 9 and 12 months are pretty similar to the exams that have taken place so far, although your discussions with your doctor about behavior and habits may become more frequent.
+The well-baby visits at 9 and 12 months are much like previous exams, but your talks with your doctor about behavior and habits may happen more often.

 • Measurement of your baby's length, weight, and head circumference.
 Growth will be plotted on the growth chart and you will be advised of your little one's progress.